cyhyraethz/d2r-basic-qol/README.md

 - Item Level
   - Show item level

+Only in expanded:

+- Storage
+  - Inventory increased to 8x10
+  - Stash and cube increased to 13x16

 ### Installation

-1. Download the most recent release of basic-qol.mpq from the [releases page](https://github.com/cyhyraethz/d2r-basic-qol/releases)
+1. Download the most recent release from the
+   [releases page](https://github.com/cyhyraethz/d2r-basic-qol/releases)
+   and extract the files

 2. Open your file manager and navigate to your Diablo II Resurrected installation directory, usually located in `C:\Program Files (x86)\Diablo II Resurrected`